electron/electron/docs/api/breaking-changes.md

 This property was removed in Chromium 77, and as such is no longer available.

+### Preload scripts outside of app path are not allowed

+For security reasons, preload scripts can only be loaded from a subpath of the [app path](app.md#appgetapppath).

 ## Planned Breaking API Changes (6.0)

 ### `win.setMenu(null)`